Remoting Into Your Office Machine

 MacOS: Open up System Preferences.
 Click on the Software Update panel.
 If you are not up to date then click on the Update Now button.
 Otherwise, it will say you are up to date and not offer a button to click.

 Windows 7: Open up Microsoft Security Essentials and click on the Update tab.
 Then click on the Update button.
 Note: Microsoft does not support Windows 7 anymore.
 It is not recommended to continue to use this operating system.
-If you have a machine with Windows 7, please contact IT at x4555 or
+If you have a machine with Windows 7, please contact Technology Services at 816-271-4555.

 Windows 7: Open up Microsoft Security Essentials.
 In the home tab, there is an option for a Quick Scan or Full Scan.
 Choose Full Scan this time then click the Update button.
 This will likely take a while to scan the entire drive but will ensure there are no malicious programs on your computer.
 After this is finished, it is recommended to schedule a periodic quick scan and a less frequent full scan.